-A new children’s attraction opened up near to us a few weeks ago and as soon as I heard of it I couldn’t wait to take LP and LM as soon as I had a free day off work.
+A new children’s attraction opened up near to us a few weeks ago and as soon as I heard of it I couldn’t wait to take LP and Little Man as soon as I had a free day off work.

 Little Street is in Frimley, Surrey and is in the converted ticket office.
 It’s a great building, with parking for only £1 for the day and Little Street is the last thing you would expect to be inside!
 Little Street is exactly what it says – A little street for children to play in!
-There’s a cafe, hairdressers, supermarket, doctors, building site, theatre and fire station all set up to make the most of children’s imaginations and I was really looking forward to seeing what LP and LM thought of it.
+There’s a cafe, hairdressers, supermarket, doctors, building site, theatre and fire station all set up to make the most of children’s imaginations and I was really looking forward to seeing what LP and Little Man thought of it.

 Unlike soft play where you can drop in whenever you like through the day, Little Street has four play sessions of 1.5hrs each.
 There are times to suit everyone although I have found that the earliest session at 9:30am gets booked up quickly – Obviously to tie in with dropping older children at school!
 You can book online which is straight forward and with no extra transaction fees.
 Charges are reasonable – babies that aren’t walking yet are free when accompanied by an older sibling or paying adult, children are £5 off peak and £6 peak which includes free entry for an adult too.
 LP, Little Man and I could enjoy a session for just £5!

 We booked an 11:30am session and arrived on time.
 When you go into Little Street there’s a seating area where you can leave bags and shoes – socks must be worn by adults and children in the play areas.
 There’s also a little soft play type ‘pen’ to put babies in whilst you’re getting ready.
 You are then free to enter Little Street!
 Each area is decorated amazingly well with realistic decorations, outfits and toys to make everything seem like a smaller version of actual shops and services.